socketstream/socketstream/doc/guide/en/request_middleware.md

 Creating custom middleware in your application is easy.

-Let's start by creating a function which multiplies incoming numbers (the first param).
+Let's start by creating an RPC action which multiplies incoming numbers (the first param).

 ```javascript
 // server/rpc/app.js